josevnz/rpm_query/Writting UI applications that can query the RPM database with Python.md

 ```

 ## rpmq script, rich version
-But don't get fooled, below is the code of my python script with a progress bar and results on a **really** nice table:
+Don't get fooled, below is the code of my python script with a progress bar and results on a **really** nice table:

 ```python=
 #!/usr/bin/env python